 The Deh Cho Bridge Corporation applied for a Water License (MV2003L8-0007) to the Mackenzie Valley Land and Water Board (MVLWB) on July 3, 2003.
-The Mackenzie Valley Land and Water Board, as well as the Department of Fisheries and Oceans (DFO), carried out a Preliminary Screening of the proposed development according to Section 124 of the Mackenzie Valley Resource Management Act (MVRMA).
+The Department of Fisheries and Oceans (DFO) carried out a Preliminary Screening of the proposed development according to Section 124 of the Mackenzie Valley Resource Management Act (MVRMA).
 DFO consulted nineteen organizations during the Preliminary Screening Process.